Do you want to save time and money cooking at home but don’t know where to start?

 Leftovers are time savers on busy nights.
 Plan ahead and make extras for the days you don’t have time to cook.

 If you don’t like reheating leftovers, repurpose leftovers into another meal.
 For example, use leftover chicken to make chicken salad, tacos, or top a salad later on during the week.
 You could also double a recipe so there’s plenty of leftovers for lunch throughout the week.

 Come up with different meals using leftovers in the refrigerator.
 Omelets, stir-fries, and tacos are a few simple meals you can create from leftovers.

 Tip 10: Be Creative

-Many people are afraid of not following a recipe exactly as it’s written.
+Some people are afraid to not follow a recipe exactly as it’s written.

 While sticking to a recipe is a great way to learn how to cook and add new ingredients to your pantry, buying every ingredient a recipe calls for gets expensive.